microsoft/vscode-dev-containers/containers/kubernetes-helm-k3d/README.md

-# Kubernetes - Minikube-in-Docker
+# Kubernetes - K3d-in-Docker

 ## Summary

-*Access an embedded minikube instance or remote a Kubernetes cluster from inside a dev container.
-Includes kubectl, Helm, minikube, and the Docker.*
+*Access an embedded k3d instance or remote a Kubernetes cluster from inside a dev container.
+Includes kubectl, Helm, k3d, and the Docker.*

 | Metadata | Value |
 |----------|-------|